 image by MALIA SPELLMAN PHOTOGRAPHY

-KATELYN ALTMANN is a movement artist, collaborator and creator currently working and residing in Milwaukee, Wisconsin.
-She began her early career in Stevens Point, Wisconsin under the direction of Pamula Luedtke (Point Dance Ensemble), Marlene Turbin-Weldon, and Michael Estanish (University of Wisconsin- Stevens Point).
-These movement mentors’ were all a vehicle to her inherent connection to her artistry in movement and rigor when it comes to her work.
+KATELYN ALTMANN is a movement artist, collaborator and improvisor currently working and residing in Milwaukee, Wisconsin.
+She began her early career in Stevens Point, Wisconsin under the direction of Pamula Luedtke, Marlene Turbin-Weldon, and Michael Estanish.
+Each movement mentor has been a vehicle to her inherent connection to her artistry within movement making and cultivating an awareness when it comes to her work.
 Currently, Katelyn is pursuing her BFA in Dance Performance & Choreography at the University of Wisconsin – Milwaukee’s Peck School of the Arts.

-Katelyn has performed in the works of many UW - Milwaukee faculty members, Milwaukee-based artists, and guest artists from each coast.
-Her most recent include Daniel Burkholder, Maria Gillespie, Simone Ferro, Kym McDaniel, Peter Stathas Dance, and guest artist Holly Johnston (Ledges and Bones).
+Katelyn has worked closely with various International artists, Milwaukee-based artists, faculty members and guest artists, including, Daniel Burkholder, Maria Gillespie, Simone Ferro, Kym McDaniel, Esmé Boyce, Ishmael Huston-Jones, Esther Baker Tarpaga and Holly Johnston (Ledges and Bones).
+Collaboration with these artists and community members is key within her curation and creative exploration.
 Katelyn is also a Undergraduate Research Fellow at the UW – Milwaukee immersed in movement research under the mentorship of faculty member, Maria Gillespie.
-Upon merit and movement expertise, Katelyn has also received the Ed Burgess Legacy Scholarship, Randy R. Reddemann Emerging Artist Scholarship, Undergraduate Dance Scholarship(s), Dance Masters of Wisconsin Scholarship(s) and a scholarship from the Wisconsin Dance Council.
+Upon merit and movement expertise, Katelyn has also received the Ed Burgess Legacy Scholarship, Randy R. Reddemann Emerging Artist Scholarship, Undergraduate Dance Scholarships, Dance Masters of Wisconsin Scholarships and a scholarship from the Wisconsin Dance Council.
 From this scholarship and upon recommendation, Katelyn is a current member of the Wisconsin Dance Council.

-Katelyn has also extended her movement education to various intensives including the Chicago National Association of Dance Masters, Milwaukee Ballet, Dance Masters of Wisconsin, Point Park University, Keigwin + Company, and Bates Dance Festival/ Gibney Connect NYC.
+Katelyn has also extended her movement education and performance experience to various intensives including the Chicago National Association of Dance Masters, Milwaukee Ballet, Dance Masters of Wisconsin, Point Park University, Keigwin + Company, Bates Dance Festival/ Gibney Connect NYC, and the Seattle Festival for Dance Improvisation.

 I want my art to make people feel something they never knew they wanted to feel.